matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ### 6 and 7.
 Namespace Definitions and References

-The `h` and `r` XML namespace definitions declared in the `table` XML element are declared as properties of the `h:table` strcut in CUE.
+The `h` and `r` XML namespace definitions declared in the `table` XML element are declared as properties of the `h:table` struct in CUE.
-Note how the namspace prefixed XML element names like `h:table`, `h:tr`, `h:td` and `r:blah` carry across to the key names of their corresponding CUE structs.
+Note how the namespace prefixed XML element names like `h:table`, `h:tr`, `h:td` and `r:blah` carry across to the key names of their corresponding CUE structs.

-*xml*
+*XML*
 ```
 <h:table xmlns:h="http://www.w3.org/TR/html4/" xmlns:r="d">
   <h:tr>